Wise.blue

 Platform entiities and business logic diagrams

-We redesigned the back-end architecture to achieve data symmetry, and introduced Agency Admin and Advertiser Admin roles to support business processes regardless of the organizational setup complexity.
-A new Team entity was introduced for bulk access management and cross-entity reporting based on the access graph.
+We redesigned the architecture for data symmetry and introduced Agency Admin and Advertiser Admin roles plus a Team entity, supporting bulk access management and cross-entity reporting regardless of organizational complexity.

 Sidebar navigation opens on active area hover to speed up frequent switching between entities.